Futterumstellung bei Hunden mit chronischer Nierenerkrankung (CNE)

 • Avoid stressful situations for your dog

-• Always discuss medication administration with your veterinarian to avoid causing a deterioration in renal blood flow
+• Always discuss medication administration with your veterinarian to avoid worsening renal blood flow

-• Change the diet to a kidney diet early, not only when severe clinical symptoms occur
+• Change the feed to a kidney diet early, not only when serious clinical symptoms occur

 • Your dog with kidney disease must always have sufficient water available – day and night